John-Tascione/regex-tutorial/gist-template.md

 ### Anchors

 The anchor characters signify that a string should begin or end with a certain character.
-The anchor characthers for a regex are an ^ and a $.
-In the url matching regex discussed in this tutorial the anchor character ^ indicates that the URL must begin with https grouping construct and the $ indicates that the expression must end with  either the 2-6  character grouping construct or an optional grouping construct that contains only alphanumeric characters.
+The anchor characthers for a regex are an `^` and a `$`.
+In the url matching regex discussed in this tutorial the anchor character `^` indicates that the URL must begin with https grouping construct and the `$` indicates that the expression must end with  either the 2-6  character grouping construct or an optional grouping construct that contains only alphanumeric characters.

 ### Quantifiers

 Quantifiers in a regex are signified by {}.
-In the above url matching regex the quantifiers {2,6} are used to define that the string of characters between a and z must have between 2 and 6 letters.
-Additional quantifiers used in the URL regex include the ? indicating that a grouping construct should only match 0 or 1 time and the * which indicates a grouping construct should match zero or more times.
+In the above url matching regex the quantifiers `{2,6}` are used to define that the string of characters between a and z must have between 2 and 6 letters.
+Additional quantifiers used in the URL regex include the `?` indicating that a grouping construct should only match 0 or 1 time and the `*` which indicates a grouping construct should match zero or more times.

 ### Grouping Constructs
 Grouping constructs in a regex are identified by ().
 The regex will then look for a part of the string to match what is contained within the ().
-In our URL match regex the first grouping contruct is (https?:\/\/)?.
-This means that a string which matches must begin with https
+In our URL match regex the first grouping contruct is `(https?:\/\/)`.
+This means that the beggining of the URL must begin with https

 ### Bracket Expressions

 In a regex bracket expression represesnt a range of characthers which should match.
 In the URL match regeex there are 3 bracket expresions.
-The first [\da-z\.-], signifies that this portion of the string must match either a didget between 0-9 or a lowercase letter.
+The first `[\da-z\.-]`, signifies that this portion of the string must match either a didget between 0-9 or a lowercase letter.

 ### Character Classes

 A character class defines the set of characters which can occur in a string.
-The character class used in the URL matching regex is \w which matches any alphanumeric character.
+The character class used in the URL matching regex is `\w` which matches any alphanumeric character.
 In a regex the inverse of a character class can be used by capitalizing the character.

 ### The OR Operator